zilverline/sequent/README.md

 end
 ```

+The support module is not required with sequent automatically.
+Require `sequent/support` to enable it.

 # Rake Tasks

 Sequent provides some Rake tasks to ease setup.
 To make them available in your project, add